samos123/samos123.github.com/content/weaviate/full-text-search-for-firestore-with-weaviate.md

 Many applications require searching through large text fields in your firestore database.
-For example, you might need to search through articles containing a specific word.
+For example, you might need to search through articles containing a specific word or searching for a concept.

 Cloud Firestore does not have support for indexing of text fields.
-So 3rd party solutions such as Weaviate or ElasticSearch are required for Full-Text Search.
+So 3rd party solutions such as Weaviate or ElasticSearch are required for search.

-This blog post describes how to integrate Weaviate with Firestore to enable Full Text search for an example Note taking application.
+This blog post describes how to integrate Weaviate with Firestore to enable Full Text and Semantic search for an example Note taking application.
 At a high-level the following will be done:

 1. Deploy Weaviate and define the Schema in Weaviate